hashicorp/packer/website/source/docs/configuration/from-1.5/index.html.md

 # HCL Configuration Language

 Packer uses the Hashicorp Configuration Language - HCL - designed to allow concise descriptions of the required steps to get to a build file.
+This page describes the features of HCL2 exhaustively, if you would like to give a quick try to HCL2, you can also read the quicker [HCL2 getting started guide](/guides/hcl).

 ## Builds